 Working With Kubernetes Services

 Kubernetes services allow pods to be able to communicate outside Kubernetes cluster.
-There are three types of services as followed:
+There are three types of services as follows:

 ClusterIP